jbcodeforce/aws-messaging-samples/docs/labs/aq-aws-console-lab.md

-# Amazon MQ creation via the AWS console
+# Amazon MQ - Active MQ creation via the AWS console

 Simple summary of the steps using AWS console, for Active MQ and Rabbit MQ.